Sapphire Drop Earrings

 1 7/8" x 7/8" (length includes ear wires)

-Round sapphire-glass stones in open-back decorative silver-tone settings and suspended from a delicate chain form these versatile and easy-to-wear Art Deco earrings.
-The original screw-backs were converted to sterling silver lever-backs for pierced ears by my expert jeweler.
-These earrings coordinate beautifully with several of my other sapphire Art Deco pieces — scroll down to see a selection.
-If you don’t have pierced earrings, I have sapphire dangling Art Deco earrings with their original screw-backs — scroll down to see them as well.
+These sapphire earrings each have a round, blue-glass stone set in an open-back decorative silver-tone frame suspended from delicate chain.
+The original screw backs were converted to sterling silver ear wires with lever backs for pierced ears by my expert jeweler.
+These elegant earrings are versatile and easy to wear – a perfect pair for women who like to wear cool colors.
+Scroll down to see a selection of coordinating pieces.
+If you don’t have pierced earrings, sapphire pendant Art Deco earrings with their original screw-backs are available — scroll down to see them as well.